-Neymar’s move leaves Barcelona without an heir to Lionel Messi
+Neymar’s move to PSG leaves Barcelona with no heir to Lionel Messi

 Barcelona faced a similar situation in 2000 when it infamously sold Portugal midfielder Figo to Madrid.
 It spent the money it received on Marc Overmars and Emmanuel Petit.
 What followed was Madrid’s “galactico” reign while Barcelona took five years before winning another Liga.

+Former club president Joan Gaspart – who sold Figo – defended current president Josep Bartomeu against criticism that he let Neymar get away.

+“The board is not to blame for Neymar’s exit,” Gaspart told Marca Radio.
+“They did all they could to keep him.
+Neymar got around them just like Figo got around me.”

-Neymar’s anticipated departure comes with Barcelona already playing catch-up with Madrid for the first time in a decade.
+Neymar’s departure comes with Barcelona already playing catch-up with Madrid for the first time in a decade.
 Madrid has won three Champions League titles in the last four years and claimed its first Spanish league title in five years in May.

 Madrid defender Sergio Ramos said recently that Madrid would get a boost by simply not having to play against Neymar.